Advance Financial logo

 • Explicitly states products are alternatives to payday loans but provides no evidence of materially different pricing structure

-• No third-party reviews, ratings, or independent verification of approval rates or customer satisfaction available
+• No third-party reviews, ratings, or comparable public verification context of approval rates or customer satisfaction available

 • Vague language about 'instant funding' contingent on 'bank participation' suggests delays are common